-Paul Revere And Rosa Parks – Under Appreciated Heroes
+Paul Revere and Rosa Parks – Under-Appreciated Heroes

-I was speaking about Paul Revere and during the Q and A I was asked, “What person in American History would you compare Paul Revere to?”
+I was speaking about Paul Revere and during the Q&A I was asked, “What person in American history would you compare Paul Revere to?”
 Answering quickly, without much thought, I replied “Rosa Parks.”
 My answer caught the audience off guard and it was fun playing out the thought for them.
 After a little more reflection, I realized that the comparison was a very good one, even if it is not immediately obvious.
-On the surface a white, northern, male, 18th century Patriot and an African American, southern, female Civil Rights Activist are very different.
-But look a little deeper and you will see how much they have in common.
+On the surface a white, northern, male, 18th century Patriot and an African American, southern, female Civil Rights activist are very different.
+But look a little deeper and you will see how much Paul Revere and Rosa Parks have in common.

 Paul Revere and Rosa Parks

-Paul Revere and Rosa Parks are names that are immediately familiar to almost all Americans.
+Paul Revere and Rosa Parks are names immediately familiar to almost all Americans.
 They have a cultural significance that allows them to be remembered even though many of their contemporaries have been forgotten.
 However, to the average American who doesn’t think much about history, Paul Revere and Rosa Parks both seem to appear out of nowhere on one day, do something great, and then disappear the next day.
-Nothing could be farther from the truth for either of them, but that’s the way that high school history books and popular culture portray them.
+Nothing could be farther from the truth for either of them, but that’s the way high school history books and popular culture portray them.

-Paul Revere – Patriot With A Purpose
+Paul Revere – Patriot with a Purpose

-The story of Paul Revere’s ride was quickly eclipsed by the signing of the Declaration of Independence, George Washington’s stunning victory Crossing the Delaware to surprise the Hessians at the Battle of Trenton, and all of the other world changing events of the Revolutionary war.
+The story of Paul Revere’s ride was quickly eclipsed by the signing of the Declaration of Independence, George Washington’s stunning victory Crossing the Delaware to surprise the Hessians at the Battle of Trenton, and all of the other world-changing events of the Revolutionary War.
 The fact is that Paul Revere was an important leader in the patriot movement in Boston for years before his ride and contributed in many ways once the war began.

-Rosa Parks – Patriot With A Purpose
+Rosa Parks – Patriot with a Purpose

-Paul Revere And Rosa Parks Comparison
+Paul Revere and Rosa Parks Comparison

 Paul Revere and Rosa Parks both stood up to oppressive forces that used military and police power to suppress civil rights.
-Each of them he had a long history of commitment to the cause of personal freedom and civil rights.
-They were even very similar in age at the moment of their greatest fame; Paul Revere was 40 and Rosa Parks was 42.
+Each of them had a long history of commitment to the cause of personal freedom and civil rights.
+They were even very similar in age at the moments of their greatest fame; Paul Revere was 40 and Rosa Parks was 42.
 They were both married, both important citizens of their community, respected in their professions.
 Each was personally brave in the face of violence.
 Both of them faced arrest and death threats, both were captured and threatened.
-Each of them courageously opened the door for momentous offense which would change the nation.
+Each of them courageously opened the door for momentous offense that would change the nation.
 And both of them deserve the unending respect and gratitude of the USA.